 Flood Damage Prevention Ordinances

 Georgia Floodplain Management Office recommends these three applicable model Flood Damage Prevention Ordinances for communities participating in the National Flood Insurance Program (NFIP).
 Each ordinance complies with FEMA's floodplain management regulations as described in 44 Code of Federal Regulations (CFR), Section 60.3.
+After populating the ordinances with community-specific information, we encourage communities to submit the proposed documents to the Floodplain Unit for review prior to local adoption.

 - Metropolitan North Georgia Water Planning District (fifteen counties comprising the Water Planning District as established in 2001 by Senate Bill 130)